Crimean Tatar subethnic groups: Romani Crimean Tatars

 While there is no exact consensus on the percentage or number of Crimean Tatars of Romani descent, the Crimean Roma are sometimes considered to the fourth main subethnic group of the Crimean Tatar people, with conservative estimates of their population being around 6,000 around the fall of the Soviet Union.
 Within the Crimean Roma community, there are subgroups, and clans within subgroups.
 They came to Crimea in several separate waves, and due to their Islamic faith they were able to assimilate quite well into the Crimean Tatar people.

 Trades

 While the Crimean Roma engaged in a variety of trades, including but not limited to basketweaving, blacksmithing, and grain hauling, they are particularly known for their contributions to Crimean Tatar music.
 Many of the most famous Crimean Tatar musicians are Romani.

-Tayfa

-The Tayfa (Note: Also spelled as Dayfa depending on the dialect.) are generally considered to be a separate group within the broader Crimean Roma community by anthropologists, although a growing number of academics contest the theory that they are of Romani origin but were mistaken for Romani people due to their dark complexion.

 Genetics

 No genetic studies have focused on the Crimean Roma, as genetic studies of Crimean Tatars focus on the three largest subethnic groups.
 The extreme degree of assimilation into the Crimean Tatar community by the Crimean Roma has been cited proof that Romani people are not genetically predisposed to crime as claimed by far-right politicians; Crimean Tatar leader Mustafa Dzhemilev brought up their assimilation in a speech to the Council of Europe condemning scientific racism.